Generic Name: ribavirin (RYE-ba-VIR-in)

 Use of ribavirin capsules alone is not effective for treating chronic hepatitis C infection.
 Ribavirin capsules must be used with another medicine (interferon) in order to treat hepatitis C infection.

 Ribavirin capsules may cause serious blood problems (hemolytic anemia).
 This blood problem can worsen any heart problems you have and cause you to have a heart attack, which can be fatal.
 Tell your doctor if you have ever had heart problems.
 Do not take ribavirin capsules if you have a history of serious or uncontrolled heart problems.
 Call your doctor right away if you have chest pain while taking ribavirin capsules.

 Ribavirin capsules are used for:

 Treating chronic hepatitis C infection in certain patients when used in combination with interferon.
 It may also be used for other conditions as determined by your doctor.

-Ribavirin capsules is an antiviral medicine.
+Ribavirin capsules are an antiviral medicine.
 Exactly how it works to treat hepatitis C is not known.

 Do NOT use ribavirin capsules if:

 - you are allergic to any ingredient in ribavirin capsules or have had a severe allergic reaction (eg, red, swollen, blistered, or peeling skin) to ribavirin or any other ingredient in ribavirin capsules